kadirahq/fast-render/README.md

 #### 2. Add the `fastRender: true` option.

-You need to specify which routes you'd like to apply Fast Render to.
+The next step is to specify which routes you'd like to apply Fast Render to.
 That's done by adding the `fastRender: true` option to a route as shown below:

 ~~~js
 this.route('leaderboard', {